Ian-Fogelman/Ian-blog/_posts/2020-10-04-SnowFlake Tasks.md

 <br>
 <br>

-Today we take a look at a newish feature in Snowflake called Tasks.
+Today we take a look at a feature in Snowflake called Tasks.
 Tasks allows you to create a SQL script or procedure and schedule it to run on your Snowflake instance.
-The Snowflake task engine is a CRON variant and should look familar syntactically if you are an avid linux user.
+The Snowflake task engine is a CRON variant and should look familiar syntactically if you are an avid Linux user.
-CRON or CRONTAB is the linux version of windows task schedule.
-It is extermly simplified in regards to how it runs a job.
+CRON or CRONTAB is the Linux version of windows task schedule.
+It is extremely simplified in regards to how it runs a job.
 It supports a few parameters and points to a .sh or other script file.
-The paramters control the frequency of the job being run, days of week and time.
+The parameters, days of week and time, control the frequency of the job being run.

 <br>
 <br>